ColinLeung-NiloCat/UnityURPUnlitScreenSpaceDecalShader/README.md

 - make all decal cube as thin/small as possible
 - don't overlap decals(overdraw)
 - Set ZTest to LessEqual, and Cull to Back in the material inspector, if your camera never goes into decal's cube volume, doing this will improve GPU performance a lot! (due to effective early-Z, GPU only need to render visible decals)
+- disable _ProjectionAngleDiscardEnable, doing this will improve GPU performance a lot!

+if you do every optimzations listed above, and your game is still slow due to this decal shader, please send me an issue, I will treat it as bug.

 Editor System Requirements
 -------------------